 What is IP telephony: how does it work?

-IP telephony technology transforms phone conversations, faxes, and text messages into data packets that flow across computer network lines bypassing PSTN fees.
+IP telephony works by transforming phone conversations, faxes, and text messages into data packets that flow across computer network lines bypassing PSTN fees.

 Benefits of IP (Internet Protocol) Telephony